Painting Wood? Use These Pro Tips for Different Wood Types

 Consider a Clear Topcoat (Optional)

-For a glass-like finish, apply one or two coats of polyurethane or acrylic sealant.
-Water-based polyurethane is easy to apply and dries quickly.
-The clear topcoat will protect the paint finish and provide a smooth surface.
-This works especially well for high-traffic or high-use areas like railings, trim or cabinets.
+For a glass-like finish, add one or two coats of polyurethane or acrylic clear coat.
+Water-based polyurethane is easy to apply and fast-drying.
+Clear topcoats protect the color coat and add a smooth hand—ideal for railings, trim, and cabinets.

 Painting Previously Finished or Stained Wood